Tenet (film): Plot

-To un-invert, the Protagonist must travel back in time to the freeport in Oslo, and fight his past self to enter its turnstile, followed by Neil and a healing Kat.
-In Oslo, Priya tells him Sator now has all nine pieces of the "Algorithm", a device that future antagonists need to invert the entropy of the world and destroy its past.
-She planned for Sator to get the artifact so as to reveal the other eight pieces in preparing his dead drop.
-The Protagonist realizes it is a nuclear hypocenter detonated on "the 14th" in Sator's hometown of Stalsk-12.
+To un-invert, the Protagonist travels further back in time to the Oslo freeport, fights his past self, and enters the turnstile, followed by Neil and Kat.
+Later in Oslo, Priya tells him Sator now has all nine pieces of the Algorithm, a device future antagonists need to invert the entropy of the world to destroy its past.
+Priya planned for Sator to get the artifact to reveal the other eight pieces in preparing his dead drop.
+Recalling an earlier conversation with Michael Crosby, he realizes it is a nuclear hypocenter detonated on the 14th in Sator's hometown, the closed city of Stalsk-12.

-On a Tenet ship traveling back to "the 14th", Kat reveals Sator has terminal cancer and is omnicidal.
-They deduce he will return to a happy moment on a family vacation in Vietnam that was also on "the 14th" and commit suicide, sending the dead drop coordinates to the future via a dead man's switch.
-Arriving at "the 14th", Kat goes to Vietnam to pose as her past self and keep Sator alive until the Tenet forces in Stalsk-12 recover the Algorithm.
-They use a "temporal pincer movement", with both non-inverted and inverted troops making a diversionary attack so the Protagonist and Ives can discreetly steal the Algorithm before detonation.
-One of Sator's men, Volkov, traps them in the hypocenter, and Sator calls from Vietnam to explain the antagonists are trying to escape the effects of climate change.
+On a Tenet ship traveling back to the 14th, Kat reveals Sator has terminal cancer and is omnicidal.
+They surmise that after the Kyiv opera house siege on the 14th, Sator returns to a family vacation in Vietnam to commit suicide, sending the dead drop coordinates to the future via a dead man's switch.

+Arriving at the 14th, Kat poses as her past self in Vietnam as the Tenet forces in Stalsk-12 try to recover the Algorithm.
+They use a "temporal" pincer movement, with inverted and non-inverted troops creating a diversion so the Protagonist and Ives can steal the Algorithm before detonation.
+Sator's henchman, Volkov, traps them in the hypocenter.
+Calling from Vietnam, Sator explains the antagonists are trying to prevent catastrophes due to climate change.
+As Volkov is about to execute the Protagonist, an inverted soldier with an orange trinket appears and sacrifices himself, enabling the Protagonist and Ives to escape with the Algorithm.
+The hypocenter detonates in Stalsk-12 just as Kat kills Sator in Vietnam.

-As Sator hangs up, an inverted soldier with a red trinket sacrifices himself, letting them escape with the Algorithm as the hypocenter detonates while Kat kills Sator.
-As they break up the Algorithm to hide it, the Protagonist sees the red trinket on Neil's bag.
-Neil reveals he was recruited in his past by a future Protagonist, and that they have known each other for a long time, but that he must now return to the recent timeline in which an inverted Neil dies.
-Later, as Priya is about to kill Kat given her knowledge, the Protagonist, realizing he himself created Tenet, kills Priya first.
+In Stalsk-12, the Protagonist, Neil, and Ives arrange to separate and hide pieces of the Algorithm.
+The Protagonist notices the orange trinket on Neil's bag.
+Neil reveals that he was recruited in his past by a future Protagonist and that Neil has known him for a long time.
+He leaves them his piece of the algorithm to invert and go back in time where he sacrifices himself in the hypocenter.
+Later, in London, Priya plans to kill Kat to maintain the secrecy of Tenet.
+Having realized that he is Tenet's creator, the Protagonist kills Priya and watches Kat leave with her son.